 The infection rate of cardiac implantable electronic devices is 1.7% initially after implantation, whereas after 2years the infection rate is 9.5%, increasing the risk factor.
 The rising number of device replacements results in complex procedures, considerable risks with an increase in infection rates.

 Device miniaturization is becoming popular in the cardiac assist devices and equipment market.The concept of minimizing the size of the cardiac assist devices enhances device implantation, provides potentially shorter hospital stay through the use of less invasive surgery such as ’Thoracotomy’.

-Cardiac assist device miniaturization acts as a replacement to heart transplantation as a destination therapy, due to lack of heart donors.
-For instance, Heartware Ltd. is increasingly investing in the Heartware’s device miniaturization program, aiming to reduce the weight, size and energy consumption of the device.
-Furthermore, the United Kingdom National Health Service has invested in a Bridge to Transplant program (BTT) where the performance of two minimally invasive cardiac assist devices were compared, out of which the best one was found based on better clinical outcome and more cost effectiveness due to its miniaturized design.
+Cardiac assist device miniaturization acts as a replacement to heart transplantation as destination therapy, due to lack of heart donors.
+For instance, Heartware Ltd. is increasingly investing in the Heartware’s device miniaturization program, aiming to reduce the weight, size, and energy consumption of the device.
+Furthermore, the United Kingdom National Health Service has invested in a Bridge to Transplant program (BTT) where the performance of two minimally invasive cardiac assist devices was compared, out of which the best one was found based on better clinical outcome and more cost-effectiveness due to its miniaturized design.